Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 Adam has also demonstrated transfer of conjugative transposons within oral biofilms.
 There is strong evidence that mobility of these elements may be stimulated by the presence of the antibiotic which they confer resistance to.
 To this end, his other main area of research is the investigation of the transcriptional and translational control mechanisms of these mobile elements.

-His group is currently funded by the European Union, the Schlumberger Foundation flagship program; Faculty for the Future, DEFRA, Commonwealth Scholarships, The Malaysian Government, The Eastman Foundation for Oral Research and Training (EFFORT) and UCL.
+His group is currently funded by the BBSRC, the Schlumberger Foundation flagship program; Faculty for the Future, DEFRA, Commonwealth Scholarships, The Saudi Arabian, Malaysian and Thai Governments, The Eastman Foundation for Oral Research and Training (EFFORT) and UCL.

-Ms Asyura Amdan (Biofilms, resistance and MGEs), Ms Enas Newire; (Antibiotic resistance and MGEs), Mr Ajijur Rahman (Metagenomics, resistance and HGT), Mr Liam Reynolds; (Metagenomic drug and drug resistance discovery), Mr Supathep Tansirichaiya (Resistance, MGEs & Metagenomics),
+Ms Deena Alharbi (HGT), Ms Zeina Alkudmani, (Clostridium difficile virulence), Ms Asyura Amdan (Biofilms, resistance and MGEs), Ms Enas Newire; (Antibiotic resistance and MGEs), Mr Ajijur Rahman (Metagenomics, resistance and HGT), Mr Liam Reynolds; (Metagenomic drug and drug resistance discovery), Ms Supanan Sucharit (metagenomic enzyme discovery), Mr Supathep Tansirichaiya (Resistance, MGEs & Metagenomics).

 MSc / MSci / BSc students